Religious Mayors, School Appointments, and Teenage Pregnancy: Results

 where $m$ denotes the municipality, $t$ denotes the electoral cycle, $k$ is the year relative to election, $X_{mt}$ is the margin of victory, $\text{win}_{mt}$ indicates whether the Pentecostal candidate won.
 The levels (determined by $\alpha_k$ and $\beta_k$) and slopes ($\gamma_k$ and $\delta_k$) on either side of the cutoff are fully flexible with time from the election, as are election cycle fixed effects ($\tau_{tk}$) and state fixed effects ($\rho_{s(m)k}$).
 We use a triangular kernel and a bandwidth of 0.15.

 Figure \ref{fig:event_study} panel (a) presents the dynamic evolution of treatment effects over time.
 The figure plots the estimates of the effect on birth rates for each year relative to the election, following girls who were aged 9-10 when the mayor took office.
 Unsurprisingly, the effects start at zero, since births at this age are rare.
 Effects remain small and statistically insignificant through years 1 and 2, when the cohort is aged 10-12 and just beginning middle school.
-Starting in year 3 (ages 12-13), point estimates begin to grow progressively larger and peaks in years 5 and 6 (ages 14-16), when the cohort reaches peak adolescent fertility risk.
+Starting in year 3 (ages 12-13), point estimates begin to grow progressively larger and peak in years 5 and 6 (ages 14-16), when the cohort reaches peak adolescent fertility risk.
 By year 5, the estimated effect exceeds 6 additional births per 1,000 girls.
 The timing aligns precisely with when these cohorts would have maximum exposure to Pentecostal-appointed principals and reduced sexual education programming during their most formative educational years.

-Figure \ref{fig:event_study} panel (b) provides a placebo test using an older cohort—girls aged 16-17 during the election year.
+Figure \ref{fig:event_study} panel (b) shows the corresponding dynamic estimates for the older comparison cohort: girls aged 16-17 during the election year.
 The figure shows a strikingly different pattern.
 The estimates are negative during years 0 and 1 and positive elsewhere and follow no discernible pattern.